-Although anyone can develop blood clots and subsequent pulmonary embolism, certain factors can increase your risk.
+Although anyone can develop blood clots that result in a pulmonary embolism, certain factors can increase your risk.

-Blood clots are more likely to form during periods of inactivity, such as:
+Blood clots are more likely to form during longer than usual periods of inactivity, such as:

 Other risk factors

-Pulmonary embolism can be life-threatening.
-About one-third of people with undiagnosed and untreated pulmonary embolism don't survive.
+A pulmonary embolism can be life-threatening.
+About one-third of people with an undiagnosed and untreated pulmonary embolism don't survive.
 When the condition is diagnosed and treated promptly, however, that number drops dramatically.

-Pulmonary embolism can also lead to pulmonary hypertension, a condition in which the blood pressure in your lungs and in the right side of the heart is too high.
-When you have obstructions in the arteries inside your lungs, your heart must work harder to push blood through those vessels.
-This increases the blood pressure within these vessels and the right side of the heart, which can weaken your heart.
+Pulmonary embolisms also can lead to pulmonary hypertension, a condition in which the blood pressure in the lungs and in the right side of the heart is too high.
+When you have blockages in the arteries inside your lungs, your heart must work harder to push blood through those vessels.
+This increases blood pressure and eventually weakens your heart.

-Preventing clots in the deep veins in your legs (deep vein thrombosis) will help prevent pulmonary embolism.
+Preventing clots in the deep veins in your legs will help prevent pulmonary embolisms.
 For this reason, most hospitals are aggressive about taking measures to prevent blood clots, including:

 - Blood thinners (anticoagulants).
-These medications are often given to people at risk of clots before and after an operation — as well as to people admitted to the hospital with a heart attack, stroke or complications of cancer.
+These medicines are often given to people at risk of clots before and after surgery.
+Also, they're often given to people admitted to the hospital with certain medical conditions, such as heart attack, stroke or complications of cancer.

 - Compression stockings.
-Compression stockings steadily squeeze your legs, helping your veins and leg muscles move blood more efficiently.
-They offer a safe, simple and inexpensive way to keep blood from stagnating during and after general surgery.
+Compression stockings steadily squeeze the legs, helping veins and leg muscles move blood more efficiently.
+They offer a safe, simple and inexpensive way to keep blood from pooling in the legs during and after surgery.

 - Physical activity.
 Moving as soon as possible after surgery can help prevent pulmonary embolism and hasten recovery overall.
 This is one of the main reasons your nurse may push you to get up, even on your day of surgery, and walk despite pain at the site of your surgical incision.

 - Pneumatic compression.
-This treatment uses thigh-high or calf-high cuffs that automatically inflate with air and deflate every few minutes to massage and squeeze the veins in your legs and improve blood flow.
+This treatment uses thigh-high or calf-high cuffs that automatically inflate with air and deflate every few minutes.
+This massages and squeezes the veins in your legs and improves blood flow.

 Prevention while traveling

-The risk of blood clots developing while traveling is low, but increases as travel increases.
-If you have risk factors for blood clots and you're concerned about traveling, talk with your doctor.
+The risk of blood clots developing while traveling is low but increases as long-haul travel increases.
+If you have risk factors for blood clots and you're concerned about travel, talk with your health care provider.

-Your doctor might suggest the following to help prevent blood clots during travel:
+Your provider might suggest the following to help prevent blood clots during travel:

 - Drink plenty of fluids.
 Water is the best liquid for preventing dehydration, which can contribute to the development of blood clots.
 Avoid alcohol, which contributes to fluid loss.